 Food safety isn’t just about what you do at home.
 It starts from the moment you purchase your chicken.

-- Reputable Source: Always buy your chicken from a reputable source.
+- Reputable Source: Always buy from a reputable source.
 Whether it’s a grocery store or a local butcher, ensure they follow proper safety precautions in handling raw poultry.

 - Poultry Producers: Look for poultry producers known for their quality and safety standards.
-This can make a big difference in the freshness and safety of your chicken.
+This can make a big difference in the freshness and safety.

 Trust Your Senses and Be Cautious

 In the end, the best way to ensure your chicken is safe to eat is by trusting your senses.
 If something looks, smells, or feels off, it’s better to err on the side of caution.
-Fresh chicken is a great addition to any meal, but only when it’s truly fresh.
-By following these tips, you can enjoy delicious and safe meals every time you cook with raw ground chicken.
+Fresh ones are a great addition to any meal, but only when it’s truly fresh.

 FAQs